Sir Charles Trevelyan, 1st Baronet: Legacy and honours

 Trevelyan was appointed KCB on 27 April 1848.
-Three decades later on 2 March 1874, he was created the first Trevelyan baronet, of Wallington.

-When his cousin Walter Calverley Trevelyan, 6th Baronet, of Nettlecombe, died at Wallington on 23 March 1879, he was childless after two marriages.
-He bequeathed his north-country property to Charles.
+Three decades later on 2 March 1874, he was created the first Trevelyan baronet of Wallington, when his cousin Walter Calverley Trevelyan, 6th Baronet of Nettlecombe, died at Wallington on 23 March 1879, childless after two marriages, and his north-country property was bequethed to Charles.
 A biographer from the family notes that Walter had changed his will in 1852, having been impressed by Charles' son.
 The young George Otto Trevelyan had visited Walter and his wife and received hints of the secret will.
 The modest social position of the family was suddenly elevated to one of wealth and property, recorded as an important event in the history of the baronetcy.

 The changed will came as a surprise to Alfred Trevelyan, who was advised at the end of a lengthy letter that detailed the evils of alcohol.
 He issued a costly and unsuccessful challenge for the title and estate.

 The Trevelyan (Charles Edward) Archive, which includes Trevelyan's papers covering 25 years of his personal life and career, is held at Newcastle University Library Special Collections and Archives.